-Deciding what to wear for traffic court can be tricky for most people who haven’t otherwise had any contact with the courts.
+Deciding what to wear for traffic court can be tricky for most people who haven’t otherwise had any contact with the courts or the justice system.
 Luckily, we’ve compiled the appropriate traffic court dress code for you.

 Note: Judges are required to treat everyone the same, but everyone has biases that sometimes unknowingly kick in, so our advice is to be respectful and well-dressed.

 What Not to Wear to Traffic Court

 In a nutshell, don’t wear flip-flops or t-shirts with graphic slogans like you’re going to a friend’s party or the beach.
 And on the opposite end of the spectrum, don’t overdress by wearing a suit.
 Either situation won’t help your cause.